Existence of log canonical flips and a special LMMP: Proof of Theorem

 $\bullet$ $e$ is birational and $Y$ is $\Q$-factorial,

 $\bullet$ $K_Y+B_Y$ is lc, $D:=K_Y+B_Y-\epsilon \rddown{B_Y}$ is klt, and $g$ is a $D$-negative extremal contraction for some $\epsilon>0$ where $B_Y:=e_*B$.

-Then, any LMMP$/Z$ on $K_X+B$ with scaling of an ample divisor terminates on a good log minimal model of $(X/Z,B)$. \end{lem} \begin{proof} By [\ref{Birkar-II-supplement}], it is enough to prove that $(X/Z,B)$ has a good log minimal model, locally over $Z$.
+Then, any LMMP$/Z$ on $K_X+B$ with scaling of an ample$/Z$ divisor terminates with a good log minimal model of $(X/Z,B)$. \end{lem} \begin{proof} By Theorem \ref{t-mmodel-term-scaling}, it is enough to prove that $(X/Z,B)$ has a good log minimal model.
 By assumptions, $K_X+B\sim_\Q 0$ over some non-empty open subset $U\subseteq Z$ and if $\eta$ is the generic point of any lc centre of $(X/Z,B)$ then $f(\eta)\in U$.
 Let $U_Y\subseteq Y$ be the inverse image of $U$.
-Then, $K_X+B\sim_\Q 0$ over $U_Y$ and if $\eta$ is the generic point of any lc centre of $(X/Z,B)$ then $f(\eta)\in U_Y$.
-Since $e$ is birational, by Theorem \ref {p-acc-main-vertical-sa} we can assume that $K_X+B$ is actually semi-ample$/Y$.
-By replacing $X$ with the lc model of $(X/Y,B)$ we can assume that $K_X+B$ is ample$/Y$ (we may loose the $\Q$-factorial dlt condition but we will recover it later).
+Then, $K_X+B\sim_\Q 0$ over $U_Y$ and if $\eta$ is the generic point of any lc centre of $(X/Z,B)$ then $e(\eta)\in U_Y$.
+Since $e$ is birational, by Proposition \ref {p-acc-main-vertical-sa} we can assume that $K_X+B$ is actually semi-ample$/Y$.
+By replacing $X$ with the lc model of $(X/Y,B)$ we can assume that $K_X+B$ is ample$/Y$ (we may loose the $\Q$-factorial dlt property of $(X/Z,B)$ but we will recover it later).